WilliamLewww/Mustard/README.md

 | ------------- | ------------- |

 ## Release History
+- 1.9.5
+  - added lightning
+  - increased the chance of it raining
+  - added boulders to mountain
 - 1.9.4
   - reduced fog
   - added new hotkeys to open menus